-Reduction of order is a method used to find the general solution of homogeneous linear second-order ODEs.
+Reduction of order is used to find the general solution of homogeneous linear second-order ODEs.
 The idea is that we can reduce a linear second-order ODE to a linear first-order ODE if we know one of the solutions (i.e., given , we can find some linearly independent ).
 We want our ODE to be in standard form:

 So by theorem, if is a solution of the homogeneous ODE on an interval , then: